-If the problem was caused by a recent update, you can look at uninstalling that Windows Update or reverting to a previous “build” of Windows 10.
+If the problem was caused by a recent update, you can look at uninstalling that Windows Update or reverting to a previous “build” of Windows 10 or Windows 11.
 This should fix problems that might occur due to Windows Update and issues with your specific hardware and software.

 If you installed an update or hardware driver and the problem started after that, you can uninstall the driver or update and block them from being automatically installed again.

 If Windows isn’t booting properly so you can’t do any of this, you can boot into Safe Mode.
 You can also visit the “advanced startup options” screen — these will automatically appear if Windows can’t boot normally — and use the options there.